 2016: Prompted by a research and advocacy campaign led by the Arms Control Association, along with the Stimson Center, the UN Security Council adopted Resolution 2310 on Sept.
 23, which reinforces the global norm against nuclear testing and calls for action on the Comprehensive Test Ban Treaty (CTBT) on the 20th anniversary of the opening for signature of the treaty.

-2017: The Association help rally opposition to the President Trump’s threats of “fire and fury” against North Korea for its nuclear and missile tests and successfully made the case for direct U.S.-North Korean diplomacy on denuclearization and peace.
+2017: The Association help rally opposition to President Trump’s threats of “fire and fury” against North Korea for its nuclear and missile tests and successfully made the case for direct U.S.-North Korean diplomacy on denuclearization and peace.

 2018: The Arms Control Association advanced options to resolve the U.S.-Russian dispute over Russian compliance with the INF Treaty and mobilized bipartisan support for a decision to extend the New START agreement past 2021.

 2018: Responding to the Trump administration’s unilateral withdrawal from the 2015 Iran nuclear deal, the Arms Control Association warned that the move would unnecessarily trigger a new nuclear crisis.
-Along with nongovernmental allies, the Association lobbied for the United States and Iran to return to compliance with the deal, and to pursue follow-on talks designed to make the the 2015 deal "longer and stronger."
+Along with nongovernmental allies, the Association lobbied for the United States and Iran to return to compliance with the deal, and to pursue follow-on talks designed to make the 2015 deal "longer and stronger."

-2019: The Arms Control Association’s major research report “Nuclear Excess: Understanding the Costs, Risks, and Alternatives” documented why the Trump administration’s $1.7 trillion, 30 year plan for nuclear weapons recapitalization plans is unnecessary, unsustainable and unsafe, and it outlined realistic options to significantly reduce nuclear weapons spending.
+2019: The Arms Control Association’s major research report “Nuclear Excess: Understanding the Costs, Risks, and Alternatives” documented why the Trump administration’s $1.7 trillion, 30-year plan for nuclear weapons recapitalization plans is unnecessary, unsustainable, and unsafe, and it outlined realistic options to significantly reduce nuclear weapons spending.

 2020: After learning about interagency discussions in which some U.S. officials proposed the resumption of nuclear testing for the first time in 28 years, Arms Control Control Association staff helped key reporters blow the whistle on the effort.
-ACA then lead a successful lobbying effort in Congress to prohibit funding for a resumption of testing.
+ACA then lead a successful lobbying effort in Congress to prohibit funding for the resumption of testing.

 2019-2021: The Arms Control Association successfully mobilized bipartisan support for military and national security leaders and on Capitol Hill for a five-year extension of the New START agreement.
-Board Chairman Thomas Countryman testified on Capitol Hill that "in the absence of New START, there will be no legally-binding limits on the world's two largest nuclear arsenals for the first time since 1972," which would open the door to a dangeorus new arms race.
-In keeping with the recommendations fowarded to the Biden transition team, President Biden and President Putin agreed in February to extend the treaty until February 2021 and following their June Summit they agreed to pursue talks on follow-on arms control agreements.
+Board Chairman Thomas Countryman testified on Capitol Hill that "in the absence of New START, there will be no legally-binding limits on the world's two largest nuclear arsenals for the first time since 1972," which would open the door to a dangerous new arms race.
+In keeping with the recommendations forwarded to the Biden transition team, President Biden and President Putin agreed in February to extend the treaty until February 2021, and following their June Summit they agreed to pursue talks on follow-on arms control agreements.

-2021: The Association launched a new "Arms Control Tomorrow" project in conjuction with the European Leadership Network, to evaluate and develop practical policy options to regulate potentially disruptive emerging technologies, including hypersonic weapons, offensive cyber weapons, lethal autonomous weapons, and other emerging technologies.
+2021: The Association launched a new "Arms Control Tomorrow" project in conjunction with the European Leadership Network, to evaluate and develop practical policy options to regulate potentially disruptive emerging technologies, including hypersonic weapons, offensive cyber weapons, lethal autonomous weapons, and other emerging technologies.

-2007-present: Each year for more than a decade, the Association has recognized and the public has voted online for the “Arms Control Person of the Year” to celebrate work of key leaders and institutions that have advanced effective arms control, nonproliferation, and disarmament solutions, and/or raised awareness of the threats posed by mass casualty weapons.
+2007-present: Each year for more than a decade, the Association has recognized and the public has voted online for the “Arms Control Person of the Year” to celebrate the work of key leaders and institutions that have advanced effective arms control, nonproliferation, and disarmament solutions, and/or raised awareness of the threats posed by mass casualty weapons.